miquelindia90/SnakeSolutions/README.md

 2. Open a terminal or command prompt.

-3. Navigate to the root directory of the SnakeSolutions project.
+3. Navigate to the root directory of the SnakeSolutions repository.

 4. Run the following command to start playing the Snake Game: